mohamedhafezqo/notes/content/posts/Cohesion.md

 ![Low cohesion](/posts/images/cohesion/coincidental_cohesion.jpg "Low cohesion")

 ### How to fix the coincidental cohesion?
-- Break arbitarily grouped parts into separated classes; each of which perform one task.
+- Break arbitrarily grouped parts into separated classes; each of which perform one task.
 ---

 <!-- this part will change it's place with the code mess detector -->